joneavila/dissatisfaction-models/README.md

 ## Dialog-level model (k-NN model)

 [Description of model.]
 The mean absolute error is 0.0502.
 (The F-score is NaN due to a bug.)

 To run from MATLAB: `>>kNNdialogLevel`

-## Histograms
+## Feature histograms

 Save a histogram for each feature used in the train and dev set.
 Save histograms to `frame-level/images`.
 Here's an example,

 ![Histogram for Feature 15 "se vo +800 +1600" neutral train+dev, nBins=30](images/histogram.png)

+The feature specification file lays out what features and what windows to use.
+[An example.]
+For `mono.fss` in particular, window sizes become larger the further away they are from t=0.
+Features of the same feature but different window have similar distributions.
+For example, feat01 through feat16 (volume) have bimodal distributions likely because quiet frames at the start and end of utterances make up the first mode and the average volume makes up the second mode.
+As another example, feat17 through feat30 (creakiness) have skewed distributions likely because there is little evidence for creakiness and so the distribution skews right.
+The distributions for the remaining features follow our expectations.
+[Do they show that neutral and dissatisfied are significantly different?]

-To run from MATLAB: `>>histograms`
+To run from MATLAB: `>>generateHistograms`

-## T-test
+## t-tests

-Determine which features are significantly different between neutral frames and dissatisfied frames.
+Displays which features are significantly different between neutral frames and dissatisfied frames.
 Output,

 ```MATLAB